Natzalia/xenA/TOS.md

 - Use any automated technology such as a robot, spider, or scraper to access, scrape, or data mine the bot.
 - Use the bot to send spam or unsolicited bulk email.
 The previous list of prohibitions is not exclusive.
 Glow reserves the right to terminate your access to the bot or any Site services for any reason.
-Glow reserves the right to refuse, delete, or edit any UGC without cause and without notice for any or no reason including, but not limited to, for any action that Glow's bot determines is inappropriate or disruptive to any other user of the bot.
+Ophelia reserves the right to refuse, delete, or edit any UGC without cause and without notice for any or no reason including, but not limited to, for any action that Ophelia's bot determines is inappropriate or disruptive to any other user of the bot.
-Glow is under no duty to, and does not represent it will, monitor and/or remove any UGC.
+Ophelia is under no duty to, and does not represent it will, monitor and/or remove any UGC.

 By accepting these TOS, you waive and hold harmless Ophelia Houses from any claims resulting from any action taken by it during or as a result of Ophelia Houses’s investigation and/or from any actions taken as a consequence of investigations by either Ophelia Houses or Ophelia Team related to your use of the bot.